 In fact, a minority stockholder the only that it has is the dividend, although theoretically, they have many rights.
 Actually, they barely cancel a value to him with all the contingencies that appear depending on the company in particular (dates, sites of payment, forms, treatment, etc.).
-The situation of the great shareholders, who take a seat in the board of directors and control the administration of the company, is very different.
+The situation of the great shareholders, who take a seat on the board of directors and control the administration of the company, is very different.

 The policy of dividends must be oriented to the increase of the value of the share in the market.
-This is obtained in the way the stock has a high bestiality, and its price in the stock market is increased, the consequence of the permanent generation of value.
+This is obtained in the way the stock has high bestiality, and its price in the stock market is increased, the consequence of the permanent generation of value.

 1. BASIC CONSIDERATIONS: